 As attractive as the possibility of working remotely may be, without top-notch security the option is not viable.
-So Microsoft has enhanced security measures by implementing Zero Trust principles enabling each request to be fully authenticated, authorized, and encrypted before access is granted.
+Microsoft enhanced security measures by implementing Zero Trust principles.
+These enable each request to be fully authenticated, authorized, and encrypted before granting access.

-Add to that the fact that data is not stored on the physical devices but on the cloud and you have even more protection around your data.
+Add to that the fact, data is not stored on the physical devices.
+They’re instead on the cloud and you have even more protection around your data.
 These measures should help to assuage concerns about the security of remote work as well as the risk of security breaches.